 We do have scientific evidence that joint physical possession is linked to better outcomes than arrangements in which children have less than 35 percent time with the non-primary parent.
 Further evidence exists to support that any arrangement which reduces conflict, including limited exchanges, should be considered.
 We expect that as more jurisdictions promote shared parenting arrangements, there will be more opportunities to conduct research and gather data on what conditions best facilitate optimal shared parenting schedules and plans.
 Clearly, the increase in joint physical custody arrangements is an important change to watch now and in the years ahead.

-For further discussion on this topic, or to answer your questions about 50/50 possession arrangements, call our office to schedule a consultation 713-932-7177.
+For further discussion on this topic with a divorce attorney in Houston, or to answer your questions about 50/50 possession arrangements, contact us online or call our office to schedule a consultation 713-932-7177.